Information and education

 Information and education can be provided to clients as written information or a psycho-educational intervention program.
 See glossary for further information.

-Most information and education episodes were provided to clients whose principal drug of concern was alcohol (45%) or cannabis (21%) (tables Trt.3, Trt.42).
+Most information and education episodes were provided to clients whose principal drug of concern was either alcohol (44%), or amphetamines (21%) (tables Trt.3, Trt.42).

 Client profile

-• About 2 in 3 people receiving information and education for their own alcohol or drug use were male (66%)
+- 2 in 3 people receiving information and education for their own alcohol or drug use were male (66%).

-• In contrast, almost 3 in 5 (58%) people who received treatment for someone else’s alcohol or drug use were aged 40 or over.
+- Half (50%) of all people who received information and education for someone else’s alcohol or drug use were aged 40 or over.

 Treatment profile

-Among treatment episodes in 2022–23 with information and education as the main treatment, 2 in 5 (40%) of treatment episodes lasted 1 day for clients receiving treatment for their own alcohol or drug use.
-For those who received treatment for someone else’s use, this proportion was 21% (Table Trt.44).
+Among treatment episodes in 2023–24 with information and education as the main treatment, 1 in 3 (36%) of treatment episodes lasted 1 day for clients receiving treatment for their own alcohol or drug use.
+For those who received treatment for someone else’s use, this proportion was similar (35%) (Table Trt.44).

-• For their own alcohol or drug use: the proportion of treatment episodes that lasted 1 day decreased from 82% in 2013–14 to 40% in 2022–23.
-These recent decreases were likely due to:
+- For their own alcohol or drug use, the proportion of treatment episodes that lasted 1 day decreased from 78% in 2014–15 to 36% in 2023–24.
+These decreases were likely due to:

-• Coding changes prior to 2020–21 for treatment episodes provided to people diverted into alcohol and other drug (AOD) services by police and court diversion programs were recorded as information and education.
+- Coding changes: prior to 2020–21, treatment episodes provided to people diverted into alcohol and other drug (AOD) services by police and court diversion programs were recorded as information and education.
 From 2020–21, police and court diversion programs are now reported as counselling.
 Caution should be used when comparing these data over time.

 It is important to note that information and education treatment trends are influenced by differences in jurisdictional program practices over time.